middletond/dmco/_posts/2018-10-16-can-artists-be-engineers.md

 From my vantage point, musicians and coders actually share the same basic challenge, and it is something like this: *take scattered gobs of technical stuff and somehow jam them together in a way that appears simple, natural, and magically compelling to the outside world.* During each project, we navigate the swarm of causal details to keep the spotlight focused on the relevant effects.
 There is no avoiding such a swarm &mdash; our job instead is to contain it, arrange it, and point it towards what we judge to be the things that actually matter, while black boxing it to stakeholders.
 This is what a successful musical arrangement is.
 This is also what a successful computer program is.

 It follows then that there might be some striking resemblances in process.
-And, there are.
+And, oh hey, there are.
 Recording an album and building an app both tend to have timelines of several months or more, with discrete brainstorming, planning, execution, and launch phases.
 Both require persistent, committed decision-making in the face of uncertainty, at both micro and macro levels.
 Both often require organizing and coordinating effective teams, and keeping those teams happy.

 There is one final thing, and it is my favorite: the moment where we *finally get our thing to work*.
 This moment is a shared and cherished universal of anyone who creates; both technicians and artists all know and hunger after the vivid dopamine aftershocks from those precious occasions.
 We even have the same phrases to describe them: